Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 ```
 ---

-The `ExecutionDispatcher` lambda
+This method is defined by the `ExecutionDispatcher` functional interface which
-is the final execution procedure which is responsible for electing an `neureka.backend.api.ImplementationFor`
+is supposed to be the final execution procedure responsible for electing an `neureka.backend.api.ImplementationFor`
 the chosen `Device` in a given `ExecutionCall`.
 However, the  `ExecutionDispatcher` does not have to select a device specific implementation.
 It can also occupy the rest of the execution without any other steps being taken.